DARANGEN: the

 Gadongan.
 Exhaustion is wearing him down.”

-lions marched into the mob without even drawing their swords.
+The unbeatable duo, like men eating lions, marched into the mob without even drawing their swords.

 “My dearest friend and